 Cause: The Airport personnel were preparing the PFC reports by running information from the accounting system with inaccurate parameters.
-As a result, one of the quarterly reports was submitted with inaccurate information during the year.
+As a result, all quarterly reports were submitted with inaccurate information during the year.

 Recommendation: The PFC quarterly reports need to properly reflect the activity for the quarter.
 The reports should be reviewed by someone from the City's Finance department to ensure that the information agrees to the City's records before submitting to the FAA.
 Subsequently, all reports have been amended to reflect the accurate data.